sigedu-org/website/_pages/bea/current.md

 <ol style="font-size: smaller;">
     <li>Note that BEA 2020 will be fully virtual just like ACL 2020.</li>
-    <li>All talks will be pre-recorded and played in dedicated Zoom sessions (one per paper & poster) during the times show below. </li>
+    <li>All talks will be pre-recorded and played in dedicated Zoom rooms (one
+    per paper & poster session) during the times show below. </li>
     <li>Oral presentations pre-recorded talks are 15 minutes and poster pre-recorded talks are 5 minutes.</li>
     <li>All authors should already have received instructions on how to pre-record their talks using the SlidesLive service.</li>
     <li>Each paper will be followed by a <b>Live 5-minute Q&A</b>.</li>
-    <li>At least one of the authors <i>must</i> be available in their respective Zoom session to start their presentation and for the Q&A at the end.</li>
+    <li>At least one of the authors <i>must</i> be available in their respective
+    Zoom room to start their presentation and for the Q&A at the end.</li>
     <li>Zoom links will be provided closer to the workshop date. </li>
     <li>All times are 24 hours PDT.</li>
 </ol>